 The Australian government has signed treaties with more than forty countries, some of which are Australia’s major trade partners.
 These tax treaties help to win exemptions and credits for citizens and businesses that could potentially be paying double tax otherwise.
 Credits can be used against the Australian tax payable so that you can avoid paying double tax.

-As a sole trader, company or partnership, you must declare as foreign income any income that belongs to the following categories:
+As an individual, sole trader, company or partnership, you must declare as foreign income any income that belongs to the following categories:

 - Capital gains on overseas assets

-- Your earnings from foreign employment can also be declared
+- Your earnings from overseas employment can also be declared

 As a business entity, you must also include an international transactions schedule with the tax return.
 This schedule must be included for a company, trust, partnership or superannuation, if the transaction value is over $2 million and when you’ve completed labels like the interest expenses overseas label.